adrianaoliveira-ago/blogVivendonaEuropa/content/blog/travel-to-North-Macedonia-Skopje/index.md

 ### The Old Bazar

-Spend time in the Old Bazaar; it's a place where you can walk all day and get lost in every single alley.
+Spend time in the **Old Bazaar**; it's a place where you can walk all day and get lost in every single alley.
 You can find everything in this place, but keep in mind the time because it's quite large, and you can easily lose track of time.

 &nbsp;